 2255 Dorchester Ave.

-This intimate and inventive burger and sandwich joint has a small but creative menu and prices are reasonable.
-Carnivores will delight in options such as the Maui burger, a grass-fed beef burger topped with grilled pineapple, pepper jack cheese, crispy onions, sweet plantains, grilled ham, and barbeque sauce, served on a potato bun, or the Marley Sandwich, a potato bun stuffed with jerk chicken breast, romaine lettuce, red onion, grilled bell pepper medley, habanero pepper jack, and Scotch bonnet relish.
-Vegetarians have plenty to choose from as well, including the BRED Veggie, a sweet potato veggie burger topped with goat cheese, sliced apples, mixed greens, and fig spread, served on a whole wheat bun, or one of the eatery’s salads.
+This intimate, inventive burger and sandwich joint has a small but creative menu and reasonable prices.
+For carnivores are options such as the Maui burger, a grass-fed beef burger topped with grilled pineapple, pepper jack cheese, crispy onions, sweet plantains, grilled ham, and barbecue sauce, served on a potato bun, or the Marley Sandwich, a potato bun stuffed with jerk chicken breast, romaine lettuce, red onion, grilled bell pepper medley, habanero pepper jack, and Scotch bonnet relish.
+Vegetarians have plenty to choose from as well, like the BRED Veggie, a sweet potato veggie burger topped with goat cheese, sliced apples, mixed greens, and fig spread, served on a whole wheat bun, or one of the eatery’s salads.
 Sides like Parmesan truffle fries, sweet potato fries with cinnamon, and grilled asparagus can be paired with any meal.
-Order a smoothie like the Tom Brady, made from strawberry, banana, raspberry, coconut, and almond milk to wash it all down.
+Order a smoothie like the Tom Brady, strawberry, banana, raspberry, coconut, and almond milk, to wash it all down.